ForgeRock/forgeops-init/6.5/cdm/README.md

 or with one of its affiliates.
 All use shall be exclusively subject to such license between the licensee and ForgeRock AS.

-# m-cluster (CDM) Sample Config
+# CDM Sample Config

 ### What is in this config repository?
+- This config repo is needed for the charts under forgeops/samples/config/prod
-AM and IDM config repos that get mounted under /git on each pod via the charts
+- These repos get mounted under /git on each pod via the corresponding forgeops helm charts
+- Refer to https://github.com/ForgeRock/forgeops/blob/master/samples/config/prod/README.md for further details

 ### Common Config
 - Prometheus endpoints exposed
 - Logging to stdout
-- Tuned for m-cluster
+- Tuned for performance such as Connection Pools and Product specific tunables

 ### AM Config
 - Single realm